 This means understanding your employer's plan, and then making the additional contributions.
 This can be a challenge because many plans require you to specify a percentage of your paycheck, versus a set amount.
 You also want to make sure that these contributions are AFTER-TAX, NOT Roth 401k contributions.

-Mega Step 2 - Withdraw The After-Tax Portion To A Traditional IRA
+- Withdraw The After-Tax Portion To A Roth IRA

 The Mega Backdoor Roth IRA is another potential tool to maximize tax savings IF you have more bandwidth for savings.
 This strategy is really for people who are maximizing their savings in other avenues first: 401k, IRA, HSAs, 529s.